hjelmw/ChalmersStudentbostader-API/README.md

 # ChalmersStudentbostader-API
+## Update!
+It was cool while it lasted but since I have not kept this API up-to-date for a few years it no longer functions.
+However, if you want to write your own REST-API for Chalmers Student Housing this can probably be used as some sort of reference at the very least!

+## Introduction
-A simple REST-API for wrapping around the services for tenants of Chalmers Studentbostäder [mina sidor](https://www.chalmersstudentbostader.se/min-bostad/).
+A simple REST-API for wrapping around the services for tenants of Chalmers Studentbostäder (Student Housing) [mina sidor](https://www.chalmersstudentbostader.se/min-bostad/).

 The API is built on the microframework [Flask](http://flask.pocoo.org/) and uses a mix of web scraping and API calls to a "hidden" REST API maintaned by Aptusport.